expresspigeon/blog/src/content/kb/contacts/suppress-list.md

 Your Suppress List may contain the following categories of contacts:

+* Bounce - email address considered undeliverable after three attempts which resulted in soft bounces
-* Bounced - undeliverable email addresses
+* Hard bounce - undeliverable email addresses
 * Unsubscribed  - unsubscribed contacts
 * SPAM - contacts that reported your message as SPAM (we have FBL integrations with all major ISPs )
 * Uploaded - those directly uploaded into a Suppressed list by you (when new customers migrate to us from other ESPs)